When you run the windows installer, there’s a page in the installer that asks for you to provide your username and password.

 So it is essential that this service runs under your user account.

-So in recap, for Vimalin to work you have to provide your username and password that belongs to your normal windows account under which you are running your virtual machines.
+So in recap, for Vimalin to work you have to provide the username and password that belongs to your normal windows account under which you are running your virtual machines.